mobily-enterprises/simpleschema/README.md

       id: 3424234424,
       date: Thu Oct 10 2013 08:00:00 GMT+0800 (WST),
       list: [ 'one', 'two', 'three' ] },
-      nickname: 'some'
     }

-But more importantly, `errors` will be empty (whereas it would normally complain about the extra `spurious` field being there)
+Note that `spurious` was taken ot of the picture, and that `errors` is be empty (whereas it would normally complain about the extra `spurious` field being there)

+### `ignoreFieldsWithAttributes`

+The option `ignoreFieldsWithAttributes` is used when you want to ignore all fields that have, in the schema, one of the attributes set to `true`.

+    p = {
+      name: 'Tony',
+      surname: 'MOBILY',
+      age: '37',
+      id: 3424234424,
+      date: '2013-10-10',
+      list: [ 'one', 'two', 'three' ],
+    }

+    complexSchema.validate( p, { ignoreFieldsWithAttributes: [ 'extraParameter' ] }, function( err, newP, errors ){
+      // ...
+    });

+`newP` will be:

+    { name: 'TONY',
+      surname: 'mobily',
+      id: 3424234424,
+      date: Thu Oct 10 2013 08:00:00 GMT+0800 (WST),
+      list: [ 'one', 'two', 'three' ] },
+    }

+Note that `age` is out of the picture, because it has `extraParameter` set to true.

 ### `deserialize`